irfanalidv/UFL_London/README.md

 ![over_all_cus](https://user-images.githubusercontent.com/5808185/35805428-d5716612-0aa1-11e8-9422-62971e633b3e.PNG)

 **Time_Series**
-[NOTE: this was more of like my experiment to understand if users are buying high bundles after the time interval do they prefer to buy higher value of bundles In a few month we don't get higher purchase bundle as the month starts after a week there is a hike in the purchase and continue till quarter of month most filled till mid to most ]
+[NOTE: this was more of like my experiment to understand if users are buying high bundles after the time interval do they prefer to buy higher value of bundles In a few months we don't get higher purchase bundle as the month starts after a week there is a hike in the purchase and continue till quarter of month most filled till mid to most ]

 ![time_series](https://user-images.githubusercontent.com/5808185/35804701-d71d044c-0a9e-11e8-99f2-199b4f28c718.PNG)